An in-depth report about the benefits and types of exercise.

 - Performing yoga exercises under the guidance of informed instructors can be very helpful.

 - Walking is also beneficial.

-To strengthen pelvic muscles, women should do Kegel exercises at least 6 times a day.
-This involves contracting the muscles around the vagina and urethra for three seconds 12 to 15 times in a row.
+To strengthen pelvic floor muscles, women should do Kegel exercises at least 6 times a day.
+This involves contracting the muscles around the vagina and urethra for 3 seconds 12 to 15 times in a row.

 The following precautions are generally recommended for pregnant women who exercise:

-- Fit women who have exercised regularly before pregnancy may work out intensely as long as the health care provider approves and no discomfort occurs.
+- Fit women who have exercised regularly before pregnancy may work out intensely as long as the provider approves and no discomfort occurs.
 However, excessive exercise can cause undernourishment of the fetus.